captain-haddock17/Advent_of_Code_2021/puzzle_01/doc/Puzzle_01-B.md

 263        H
 ```

 Start by comparing the first and second three-measurement windows.

-The measurements in the first window are marked A (199, 200, 208); their sum is 199 + 200 + 208 = 607.
-The second window is marked B (200, 208, 210); its sum is 618.
-The sum of measurements in the second window is larger than the sum of the first, so this first comparison increased.
+The measurements in the first window are marked `A` (199, 200, 208); their sum is 199 + 200 + 208 = `607`.

+The second window is marked `B %(200, 208, 210); its sum is 618.
+The sum of measurements in the second window is larger than the sum of the first, so this first comparison **increased**.

 Your goal now is to count **the number of times the sum of measurements in this sliding window increases** from the previous sum.
 So, compare A with B, then compare B with C, then C with D, and so on.
 Stop when there aren't enough measurements left to create a new three-measurement sum.